yamcs/yamcs-studio/docs/widgets/_props/minimum.rst

 Minimum (``minimum``)
-    The lower limit on the scale.
+    The lower limit of the widget.